 The news of Netflix teaming up with The C.S.
 Lewis Company dropped back in October 2018.

-Alongside the original announcement, Ted Sarandos, who’s the head of content at Netflix, said: “C.S.
-Lewis’ beloved Chronicles of Narnia stories have resonated with generations of readers around the world,” adding “Families have fallen in love with characters like Aslan and the entire world of Narnia, and we’re thrilled to be their home for years to come.”
+Alongside the original announcement, Ted Sarandos, who’s now the co-CEO of Netflix, said: “C.S.
+Lewis’s beloved Chronicles of Narnia stories have resonated with generations of readers around the world,” adding, “Families have fallen in love with characters like Aslan and the entire world of Narnia, and we’re thrilled to be their home for years to come.”

 You can see more from the original press release over on the official Narnia Facebook post, but here are the main lines:

-The most important aspect of the Netflix deal and what makes it more unique than what has come before is that Netflix has access to all seven of the books.
-This means some of the later books that have never seen adaptations before could be coming to Netflix where previous owners of the license haven’t been able to.
+The most important aspect of the Netflix deal, which makes it more unique than what has come before, is that it has access to all seven books.
+This means some of the later books that have never seen adaptations before could be coming to Netflix, which previous license owners haven’t been able to do.

-We do know (courtesy of IMDbPro) that Mark Gordon, Douglas Gresham, Vincent Sieber will be involved with most of the upcoming Netflix Narnia projects.
+We know (courtesy of IMDbPro) that Mark Gordon, Douglas Gresham, and Vincent Sieber will be involved with most of the upcoming Netflix Narnia projects.

 Matthew Aldrich becomes “architect” on Narnia Universe for Netflix in 2019